Fatal Unbelief

-It was unbelief that brought a curse on all of humanity.
-It was unbelief that broke up the fountains of the deep, and brought down the rain from heaven, and drowned the entire human race.
-And it is unbelief in the Son of God that catapults people into eternal hell.
-Unbelief activates divine wrath.
-Unbelief activates divine judgment.
-It is a force, this unbelief.
+It was unbelief that brought a curse upon all humanity.
+It was unbelief that unleashed the fountains of the deep, opened the heavens, and brought the flood that swept away the entire human race.
+And it is unbelief in the Son of God that ultimately casts souls into eternal separation from God.
+Unbelief stirs divine wrath.
+Unbelief triggers divine judgment.

 Leviticus 13:1-59